release-argus/Website/content/en/docs/Config/notify.md

         User: USER_KEY # User Key OR API Token/Key
   #   params:
   #     Devices: 'device1,device2'
+  #     EncryptionKey: ''          # 256-bit AES key as 64 hex characters (matching the key set in the Pushover app),
+  #                                # to end-to-end encrypt the title and message
   #     Priority: 0
   #     Title: Argus               # Notification title
   ```